FabulosoDev/PPLGPwn/README.md

 # PPLGPwn
-A method of executing PPPwn through rooted LGTV's.
+A method of executing PPPwn through rooted LG TV's.
 This method is using the C++ version of PPPwn, made by xfangfang, the link to the repo it's this one: https://github.com/xfangfang/PPPwn_cpp

-It provides a new way of jailbreaking your PS4, using a rooted LGTV.
+It provides a new way of jailbreaking your PS4, using a rooted LG TV.
 For more information of which firmwares are supported, visit the link above.

 ![image](https://github.com/zauceee/PPLGPwn/assets/37784801/068d16b5-051e-4f22-bdf7-b0e3b46e6590)